trademob/imply-platform/README.md

 This is not in the scope of this cookbook but if you need one, you should consider using [Galera Platform][galera-platform].

+The configuration of database hosts use search and is done similarly as for **imply** hosts, _ie_ with a static list of hostnames or by using a search on a role.
+The attribute to configure is `['imply-platform']['database']`.

 ### Test

 This cookbook is fully tested through the installation of the full platform in docker hosts.
 This uses kitchen, docker and some monkey-patching.

-If you run `kitchen list`, you will see 4 suites:
+If you run `kitchen list`, you will see 3 suites:

-- zookeeper-centos-7
 - imply-platform-1-centos-7
 - imply-platform-2-centos-7
 - imply-platform-3-centos-7